NQRLabs/WordFlux/README.md

 ## Overview

 WordFlux blends clarity, responsiveness, and minimalism into a pure client-side experience.
 Players can click tiles or use keyboard navigation to type guesses, with sequential flip animations revealing the results.
 The game offers **Daily** and **Random** modes, tracks wins and streaks locally, and fetches its vocabulary from open, community-maintained word lists.

-Everything operates fully client-side using standard browser APIs and Bootstrap’s UI components.
+Everything operates fully client-side using standard browser APIs.

 ## Features